 Some of my most memorable travelling adventures and experiences have taken place in Canada – a really special country.

-In the early 90’s I won a holiday at a travel industry event to Hawaii in a raffle with Canadian Pacific Airlines and stopped en route in Vancouver.
+Back in 1986 I won a holiday at a travel industry event to Hawaii in a raffle with Canadian Pacific Airlines and stopped en route in Vancouver.
 From that brief 48 hour stay my love of the country was cemented.
 In the mid nineties I travelled through the heart of the US ending up in Toronto where I stayed with an old school friend who had landed a job with a bank.
 I loved Toronto both in the cosmopolitan city itself but also just out of town where I skied at the pretty Blue mountain resort.

 Fast forward to 2018 and it was my 50th birthday and I needed an adventure so once again it was a US road trip that was calling – this time a journey from New York up through Cape Cod followed by an epic drive along the “Old Canada Road” up to Montreal and on to Quebec where I disappeared from all human trace (and the internet) in the sensational national parks north of the city.